 Images are also less shaky and observations for extended periods of time more comfortable.
 But there are still other important factors that you should take in consideration, such as the size of objective lenses, magnifications and other optical technology such as lens and prism coatings that helps you get the best view-through during long distance observations with spotting scopes.

 When it comes to hunting, hunters can use different spotting scopes depending on the type of landscape.
 In the flatlands and on the fields, they usually prefer straight spotting scopes because it is easier to find a target in their field of view.
 All they have to do is point the spotting scope in the direction of the target.

 Hunting in the mountains is a different story.
 In the mountains, hunter finds an animal on a mountain slope and then stalk it up the hill.
 That is when angled spotting scope comes into play.
 The advantage of the angled spotting scope is that the hunter does not need to overstretch his neck while using it.

 Unlike hunters, birdwatchers use tripods very often with their spotting scopes.
 This means that for birdwatching, angled spotting scopes are way more appropriate.
-Angled spotting scopes can be used with lower and thus lighter tripods.
+They can be used with lower and thus lighter tripods.
 Birdwatchers usually carry a lot of equipment on their trips, so lightweight of tripods is the crucial factor.

-Some angled spotting scopes have a small external tube (usually made of plastic) attached to the body.
+Some types of spotting scopes have a small external tube (usually made of plastic) attached to the body.
 When looking through it, it is much easier to point the spotting scope into the exact direction towards the birds.